yomnahisham/py-isa-xform/docs/disassembler.md

 - `address`: Memory address of the instruction
 - `machine_code`: Raw bytes of the instruction
 - `mnemonic`: Instruction mnemonic (e.g., "ADD", "JMP")
-- `operands`: List of operand strings
+- `operands`: List of operand strings in correct syntax order
 - `instruction`: Reference to the original Instruction definition
 - `comment`: Optional comment or annotation